akowalz/sentry-example-app/sentry-training/slides.md

 - Deploy some code
 - A user sees an exception
 - Sentry notifies us of the exception
-- Immediately rollback, or release a fix
+- Immediately rollback, or release a fix before any significant impact

 ---